Alimentation et allaitement tout comprendre !

 During pregnancy , the woman will accumulate energy through her diet.

-This energy will make it possible to meet the breastfeeding needs for the first 4 months of the newborn's life.
-It is stored in the form of nutrients which are used in the composition and production of milk.
+This energy will help meet breastfeeding needs for the first 4 months of the newborn's life.
+It is stored in the form of nutrients that are used in the composition and production of milk.

-When breastfeeding , you must compensate for the loss of energy.
-You should know that approximately 1/3 of energy expenditure is covered thanks to energy storage carried out during pregnancy.
+When breastfeeding , it is necessary to compensate for the loss of energy.
+It is important to know that approximately 1/3 of energy expenditure is covered by the energy storage carried out during pregnancy.

 MACRONUTRIENTS